Hierarchical Knowledge Injection for Improving LLM-based Program Repair: Results and Discussion

 \textbf{Discussion.} Project-related knowledge, such as documentation and past resolved issues, offers nuanced, high-level context that can be valuable for certain types of bugs that require understanding of API behavior, developer intent, or project-specific usage constraints.
 However, its benefits seem more limited for bugs requiring low- to mid-level understanding of the system, such as performance tuning.
 Moreover, the effectiveness of this knowledge depends heavily on how well a project maintains its documentation and issue reporting.

 To better understand the impact of the \textit{Project Knowledge Layer}, we manually analyzed the newly fixed bugs in this layer, 15 for Llama 3.3 and 7 for GPT-4o-mini, and examined the generated patches.
+Our analysis followed the same methodology outlined in RQ2, examining how the additional project-level context contributed to successful repair.
+This was done by the first author, and the findings were refined through collaborative discussions with all authors.
 For example, in a \textit{Program Anomaly} in the youtube-dl project~\cite{noauthor_bug_youtube_26} (Figure \ref{fig:youtube26}), the root cause was a regex pattern failing to handle edge cases like integers beginning with zero.
 Our documentation queries returned a precise constraint: ``\textit{The function must recognize and convert integers in both decimal and hexadecimal (prefixed with 0x or 0X) and octal (prefixed with 0)}".
 Combined with the buggy function and relevant API context, this likely enabled the model to generate correct patches.

 We have noticed similar behaviors for other bugs.
 In a \textit{Network} bug from scrapy~\cite{noauthor_bug_scrapy_21}, the issue involved handling requests to ``\textit{robots.txt}" that triggered a ``\textit{KeyError}".
 Past resolved issues were likely useful here.
 One prior issue described a similar error scenario with the recommendation: ``\textit{Implement better error handling to ensure that the function handles cases where netloc might not exist in self.\_parsers}".
 With this context, the model correctly applied error handling to resolve the bug.
 A similar benefit was observed in a \textit{Configuration} bug~\cite{noauthor_bug_thefuck_11}, where the fix required adjusting how command arguments were preserved.
 Information from past resolved issue threads emphasizing concerns such as ``Correct Output Handling”, particularly around capturing error messages, and suggestions like ``Preservation of Original Command Arguments" likely guided the model toward a fix.